-- (a) During the years ended December 31, 2016, 2015 and 2014 we prepaid principal on our term loans, resulting in non-cash losses on extinguishment of \$9.6 million, \$2.5 million and \$3.0 million, respectively.
-During the years ended December 31, 2016 and 2014 we amended our Credit Agreement and refinanced our indebtedness, resulting in additional losses of \$88.0 million and \$3.1 million, respectively.
-We do not consider these items to be indicative of our ongoing operating performance. - (b) Eliminates foreign exchange losses resulting from the remeasurement of assets and liabilities denominated in foreign currencies, net of the impacts of our foreign currency instruments used to hedge our balance sheet exposures.
-Exchange effects attributable to the remeasurement of our Venezuelan subsidiary represented losses of \$23.5 million, \$51.5 million, and gains of \$11.9 million for the years ended December 31, 2016, 2015 and 2014, respectively. - (c) Eliminates the non-cash non-service components of long-term employee benefit costs. - (d) Represents expenses primarily related to employee termination benefits including our initiative to improve the overall cost structure within the European region as well as costs associated with our Axalta Way initiatives, which are not considered indicative of our ongoing operating performance.
-In 2014, termination benefits include the costs associated with our headcount initiatives for establishment of new roles and elimination of old roles and other employee costs associated with cost-saving opportunities that were related to our transition to a standalone entity. - (e) Represents fees paid to consultants for professional services primarily related to our Axalta Way initiatives, which are not considered indicative of our ongoing operating performance.
-Amounts incurred during 2014 relate to services rendered in conjunction with our transition to a standalone entity. - (f) Represents charges and a change in estimate associated with the transition costs from DuPont to a standalone entity, including certain Acquisition indemnities.
-We do not consider these items to be indicative of our ongoing operating performance. - (g) Represents costs associated with the offerings of our common shares by Carlyle, including the November 2014 IPO, and acquisition-related expenses, including changes in the fair value of contingent consideration, all of which are not considered indicative of our ongoing operating performance. - (h) Represents non-cash costs associated with stock-based compensation, including \$8.2 million of expense during the year ended December 31, 2015 attributable to the accelerated vesting of all issued and outstanding stock options issued under the 2013 Plan as a result of the Change in Control. - (i) Represents costs for certain non-operational or non-cash (gains) and losses, unrelated to our core business and which we do not consider indicative of ongoing operations, including equity investee dividends, indemnity losses (gains) associated with the Acquisition, losses (gains) on sale and disposal of property, plant and equipment, losses (gains) on the remaining foreign currency derivative instruments, Carlyle management fees incurred prior to the Change in Control and non-cash fair value inventory adjustments associated with our business combinations. - (j) Represents the payment of dividends to our joint venture partners by our consolidated entities that are not wholly owned, which are reflected to show the cash operating performance of these entities on Axalta's financial statements.
+- (a) During the years ended December 31, 2017 and 2016 we refinanced our indebtedness, resulting in losses of \$13.0 million and \$88.0 million, respectively.
+In addition, during the years ended December 31, 2017, 2016 and 2015 we prepaid outstanding principal on our term loans, resulting in non-cash losses on extinguishment of \$0.4 million, \$9.6 million and \$2.5 million, respectively.
+We do not consider these items to be indicative of our ongoing operating performance. - (b) Eliminates foreign exchange gains and losses resulting from the remeasurement of assets and liabilities denominated in foreign currencies, net of the impacts of our foreign currency instruments used to hedge our balance sheet exposures.
+Exchange effects attributable to the remeasurement of our Venezuelan subsidiary represented losses of \$1.8 million, \$23.5 million, \$51.5 million for the years ended December 31, 2017, 2016 and 2015, respectively. - (c) Eliminates the non-cash, non-service components of long-term employee benefit costs. - (d) Represents expenses primarily related to employee termination benefits and other employee-related costs associated with our Axalta Way initiatives, which are not considered indicative of our ongoing operating performance. - (e) Represents fees paid to consultants, and associated true-ups to estimates, for professional services primarily related to our Axalta Way initiatives, which are not considered indicative of our ongoing operating performance. - (f) Represents integration costs related to the 2017 acquisition of the Industrial Wood business that was a carve-out business from Valspar and changes in estimates associated with the transition from DuPont to a standalone entity, including certain Acquisition indemnities.
+We do not consider these items to be indicative of our ongoing operating performance. - (g) Represents acquisition-related expenses, including changes in the fair value of contingent consideration, as well as \$10.0 million of costs associated with contemplated merger activities during the three months ended December 31, 2017 and costs associated with the 2016 secondary offerings of our common shares by Carlyle, all of which are not considered indicative of our ongoing operating performance. - (h) Represents non-cash costs associated with stock-based compensation, including \$8.2 million of expense during the year ended December 31, 2015 attributable to the accelerated vesting of all issued and outstanding stock options issued under the 2013 Plan.
+This acceleration was the result of a change in control that occurred in conjunction with Carlyle's ownership interest falling below 50% and triggering a liquidity event ("Change in Control"). - (i) Represents costs for certain non-operational or non-cash (gains) and losses unrelated to our core business and which we do not consider indicative of our ongoing operations, including equity investee dividends, indemnity losses (gains) associated with the Acquisition, losses (gains) on sale and disposal of property, plant and equipment, losses (gains) on the remaining foreign currency derivative instruments, Carlyle management fees incurred prior to the Change in Control and non-cash fair value inventory adjustments associated with our business combinations - (j) Represents the payment of dividends to our joint venture partners by our consolidated entities that are not 100% owned, which are reflected to show the cash operating performance of these entities on Axalta's financial statements.